Triggers

 Calendar triggers

-Town supports four calendar triggers that let your workflows react to events on your Google Calendar.
+Town supports four calendar triggers that let your routines react to events on your Google Calendar.

 Calendar start

 Runs before (or after) a calendar event starts.
-You can set how many minutes before the event you want the workflow to run.
+You can set how many minutes before the event you want the routine to run.

 Timing options: